|

 In Canada, for each province's role in private adoption see the ministries listed at "Provincial Government Adoption Services", in Domestic Public Adoption.

 AdoptionConnections.ca, www.adoptionconnections.ca.
-Prospective adoptive parents pay a one-time fee ($349) to place a profile (photographs, birthparent letter) in the Waiting Parent Registry.
+Prospective adoptive parents place a profile (photographs, birthparent letter) in the Waiting Parent Registry, $349.
 Forum.
 Shelley Ibbotson, Kitchener, Ont.

 A Family At Last, www.vifamily.ca/library/transition/312/312.html#1.
 Judith Wine adopts privately in Ontario.
 Transition magazine.
 Summer 2001.

 All About Domestic Adoption, www.familyhelper.net/fh/fhdom.html.
 Covers both domestic public and domestic private adoption.
-Robin Hilborn, Family Helper.
+Robin Hilborn, Family Helper, Southampton, Ont.

 Canada Adopts!, www.canadaadopts.com.
 Adoption alternatives for Canadians.
-Lists of professionals.
-Discussion boards.
-Those interested in domestic private adoption may post a profile: a "Dear Birthmother" letter and two photos in a personal web site ($245).
-Parent profile writing service, $495.
-Lawrence Morton.
+Adoption profile writing service; adoption reading list; adoption blog list; directory of infertility and adoption groups; discussion boards; list of professionals and agencies; information from a birth parent's perspective.
+Those interested in domestic private adoption may post a profile: a "Dear Birthmother" letter and two photos in a personal web site, $245/yr.
+Launched May 2001.
+Lawrence Morton, Toronto.

 Home study: Adoption Home Study Process, www.childwelfare.gov/pubs/f_homstu.cfm.
 Types of information collected during the home study process.
 Tips for the interview and home visit.
 Child Welfare Information Gateway, 2004.